DJ-Dingo/pibooth-oled-display/README.rst

 **SPI** is not turned on by default.
 Again, we can use raspi-config to enable it.

 Run **sudo raspi-config**

-Use the down arrow to select **3 Interfacing Options** Arrow down to **P4 SPI**
+Use the down arrow to select **3 Interfacing Options**

+Arrow down to **P4 SPI**

 Select yes when it asks you to enable **SPI**

 Also select **yes** if it asks about automatically loading the kernel module.

 Use the right arrow to select the **<Finish>** button.

 Select **yes** when it asks to reboot.

-The system will reboot. when it comes back up, log in and enter the following command
+The system will reboot. when it comes back up, log in and enter the following command.

 Menu settings in Pibooth